Immunizations for School-Aged Children and Youth

 Call your local TBDHU Branch office to learn more about your vaccination options.

 Students in this age group should also stay up-to-date on their COVID-19 vaccines.
-COVID-19 vaccines are available through a variety of channels including health care providers, pharmacies and TBDHU clinics
+See the COVID-19 vaccines webpage for more information

 For Further Information